4 Factors to Help You Determine How Much to Save for Retirement

 Even after Medicare begins, you'll still have insurance premiums and co-pays.
 Many folks who are used to having their health insurance subsidized by their employer are unpleasantly surprised at the costs they will need to build into their budget once they retire.

 If you are getting a late start on saving for retirement, you may need to make some big changes.
 Consider immediately downsizing your lifestyle (smaller home and car, less travel and shopping) so you can save more.
 Or you can plan on working longer.

 When the idea of retirement first started, people did not live as long as they do today.
 With improved health care, if you retire at 62 you might be spending 25—35 years in retirement.
 That will require a hefty nest egg.
 If you haven't started building your nest egg consider working longer.

 Many people are going to be better off working longer, at least until age 70.
 By working until 70 you can delay the start of your Social Security benefits and get a larger amount of guaranteed income from Social Security at age 70.

 There’s a lot that goes into the decision as to when to retire.
 If you have a particular age in mind start your retirement planning as soon as possible.
 Research has shown those who start planning at least five years away from retirement are far happier and have a smoother transition into retirement.

 If you inherited money or already have a decent amount saved in your 401(k) or IRA, you may have a good head start on saving for retirement already.

-For those with existing savings use the four steps to determine how much to retire to get a rough calculation of how close you are to meeting your desired retirement goals.
+For those with existing savings some rough calculations to get an idea of how close you are to meeting your desired retirement goals.

 If you are starting from scratch, you want to save as much as possible, or think about some non-traditional approaches to retirement savings such a renting out a room in your home, living the RV lifestyle, or retiring overseas.